 The trouble is, the process takes time and requires a helping hand if you intend to pass a drug screening.

-What Is the Green Gone Detox Range?
+Understanding the Green Gone Detox Range

 According to the brand, its kits are “all-natural permanent THC detox you can rely on when results matter most.”
 Green Gone also suggests its products are the best on the market because they eliminate THC metabolites from the bloodstream.
 The company claims its detox kit helps improve your system’s ability to metabolize THC organically.
 As a result, you can flush the cannabinoid without overwhelming the body.